Building Trust, Connections and Relationships

-PANO provides other assistance to members who are starting a new nonprofit organization through discounted trainings, sample policies, etc).
+PANO provides other assistance to members who are starting a new nonprofit organization through discounted trainings, free sample policies, etc).
 You can join even if your paperwork is not finalized.
-Join as a nonprofit at the budget range reflective of your organization; we recommend referring to the "Pennsylvania Nonprofit Handbook."
+We recommend referring to the "Pennsylvania Nonprofit Handbook."

-PANO´s Tips on How to Become a Nonprofit Organization in Pennsylvania
+PANO´s Tips on Starting a Nonprofit Organization in Pennsylvania

 1. Determine the purpose of the organization.

 Every organization should develop a mission statement that describes their reason for existing.
 This can be developed by meeting with potential clients, constituents, board members and other interested parties.

 2. Determine the structure of the organization.

 This stage should include determining the type of organization that you will form (e.g., a charitable corporation under 501(c)(3) or another kind of nonprofit: member or not, corporation or unincorporated, association, or trust).
 Do you want to be a membership organization or governed by a board of directors who elect their own successors?
 What interests or constituencies should be on the Board?

 Your board will help you transform your ideas into reality by helping establish goals and fundraising strategies.
 Pennsylvania law requires every nonprofit corporation to have a President, Treasurer, and Secretary (i.e. officers who perform comparable duties) and a single person may hold all three offices.

 Your bylaws will guide your organization's day to day operations.
 These should be drafted carefully and may require the assistance of an attorney experienced in nonprofit law to reflect the proper power relationships among those with an interest in the group.